tsedio/tsed/docs/tutorials/swagger.md

 # Swagger
-> Experimental feature.
-You can contribute to improve this feature !

 This tutorials show you, how you can configure Swagger-ui with Ts.ED.
 Swagger use the OpenApi to describe a Rest API.
 Ts.ED operates the existing decorators as well as new decorators to build the